 Rapporteur’ summary

+9 companies agree.
+One company supports location-based enhancement and one company thinks we need to consider discontinuous coverage.

+Proposal 12 [9/2]: No enhancement to R16 RLF and RRC connection Re-establishment procedures are introduced in R17. (this does not include handling of UL synchronisation loss which is FFS).

 Documents [6] and [7] propose no need for extension of timers and constants for RLF and RRC connection re-establishment.

 Q13 No extension to timers and constants is required for RLF and RRC connection Re-establishment